Global change effects in river ecosystems (Glance)

 Three different ecoregions in Germany act as model catchments for analysis of recent and modelling of future flow conditions and ecosystem stability

-In a first step, the ecological requirements of macro invertebrates will be statistically evaluated based on available data which are extended by field sampling in three German catchments ().
-Three linked hydrological and hydraulic model systems will be developed in the three catchments.
+In a first step, the ecological requirements of benthic invertebrates are statistically evaluated based on available data which are extended by field sampling in three German catchments (lowlands: Treene, low mountain range: Kinzig, alpine: Ammer).
+Three linked hydrological and hydraulic model systems are developed in the three catchments.
 The results of the simulations are hydrologic and hydraulic parameters of recent and future conditions.
-These findings, resulting from modelling, sampling and data analyses will be integrated in forecast tools to model the impacts of discharge changes on macro invertebrates.
+These findings, resulting from modelling, sampling and data analyses are integrated in forecast tools to model the impacts of discharge changes on benthic invertebrates.
 The project eventually aims for gathering data and carrying out comparative data analyses on a European or global level.

 Research results can improve water management